1mrat/cursor-taskrunner/README.md

 Before you begin, ensure you have the following:

 - Python installed on your system
-- An API token from Replicate
+- An API token from Replicate (NOT FREE)
 - The necessary Python packages (`replicate`, `requests`, `colorama`)
 - Replicate API token in your env as `REPLICATE_API_TOKEN`